Super Strypi (SPARK) [Sandia National Labs]

 The all solid fueled vehicle uses a GEM-46 (LEO-46) motor of Delta-2H heritage as first stage.
 A Orbus-7S (LEO-7) motor acts as second stage and a Star-30BP (Spark-30) or an Orbus-1 (LEO-1) as third stage.
 It is spin and fin stabilized during fist stage burn and has attitude control for the two upper stages.
 The low cost rocket will be launched from a rail launcher and can put a payload of 250 kg into a 400 km sun-synchronous orbit.

-The Super Strypi vehicle will be launched from a rail-launcher at Barking Sands, Kauai (Pacific Missile Range Facility) with a maiden launch planned for 2013.
+The Super Strypi vehicle will be launched from the rebuilt Kokole Point rail-launcher (LP-41) at Barking Sands, Kauai (Pacific Missile Range Facility) with a maiden launch planned for 2014.

 |Version||Stage 1||Stage 2||Stage 3|